 Generally speaking they form naked or tunicless scaly underground bulbs.
 In some species the base of the bulb develops into rhizomes, on which many small bulbs are found.

 Most bulbs are buried deep in the ground, but a few species form bulbs near the soil surface.

 Many species form stem-roots.
 With these, the bulb grows naturally at some depth in the soil, and each year the new stem puts out adventitious roots above the bulb as it emerges from the soil.
 These roots are in addition to the basal roots that develop at the base of the bulb.

-Naturally most cool temperate species are deciduous and dormant in winter in their native environment.
+Naturally most species originate from cool temperate climates and are deciduous.
+This means that they go dormant in winter in their native environment.

 Lily Asiatic ‘Perfect Joy’

 - Perfect Joy bears large pink flowers with a gleaming white centre.

 - Perfect for any sunny flower garden.